ntnu-arl/composite_cbf/README.md

 }
 ```

-or, if you use our embedded implementation, please cite:
+Or, if you use our embedded implementation, please cite:

 ```bibtex
 @INPROCEEDINGS{misyats2025embedded,